PRIMARY 2020 | Primary voters pick Hickenlooper to take on Republican Cory Gardner in Colorado

 Former Colorado Gov. John Hickenlooper will challenge Republican U.S. Sen. Cory Gardner in November, voters decided Tuesday night in the state's Democratic U.S. Senate primary.

-Hickenlooper jumped out to an early lead over former state House Speaker Andrew Romanoff shortly after ballots were due at 7 p.m. in the all-mail election, and he never relinquished it.
-The Associated Press called the race for Hickenlooper at 7:37 p.m., when he held a 20 percentagepoints lead, according to the Colorado Secretary of State's Office.
+Hickenlooper jumped out to an early lead over former state House Speaker Andrew Romanoff when initial results were posted shortly after the 7 p.m. deadline to return ballots in the all-mail election, and he never relinquished it.
+The Associated Press called the race for Hickenlooper at 7:37 p.m., when he led by 20 percentage points, according to the Colorado Secretary of State's Office.

 "We must come together to reclaim our country and assert the fundamental decency of a nation that looks out for its people, treats everyone with respect and lives up to the ideals at the very foundation of who we are as a country," a jubilant Hickenlooper said in a live video feed after the race had been called.